bogadrian/gatsby-final/src/posts/upload-images-to-aws-s3.md

 Upload photo is a middleware here as you can see.

-Once the photo is uploaded to S3, the S3 returns the URL of that photo and put it in the request.file.location or request.files[i].location if there are more than 1 file.
+Once the photo is uploaded to S3, the S3 returns the URL of that photo and put it in the "request.file.location" or "request.files[i].location" if there are more than 1 file.

 Req.files is an array so you have to loop over it and grab the location of each file.